 - The pain and suffering you’ve experienced after the accident

-- Whether you share guilt for your injuries
+- Whether you take guilt for your injuries

 - Available insurance coverages

-To learn more about the value of your case, contact Winters & Yonker, P.A.
-Our personal injury attorneys in St. Petersburg offer free consultations.
+To learn more about the value of your case, contact Winters & Yonker Personal Injury Lawyers Our personal injury attorneys in St. Petersburg offer free consultations.
 It costs you nothing to learn more about your rights and options.

 What Damages Are Available to St. Petersburg Accident Victims?

 There are two primary forms of damages available to St. Petersburg accident victims, economic and non-economic.
-Punitive damages may also be available in rare occasions.
+Punitive damages may also be available on rare occasions.

 Economic damages reflect your financial losses stemming from an accident, such as: